Puerto Vallarta's beaches are safe for recreational use

 The coast of Puerto Vallarta includes about ten gorgeous beaches.
 The most popular are La Manzanilla and Destiladeras, located in the north.
 They are famous for a large number of people and a developed infrastructure.
-And even more popular is Los Muertos beach, which is the biggest public beach of the resort, it is located near the old town.
+And even more popular is Los Muertos beach, which is the biggest public beach in the resort, it is located near the old town.

 All beaches in Mexico belong to the state.
 There is a so-called 50-meter federal zone, measured from the edge of the sea, which cannot belong to a private person.
 The problem is that the shape of the sea coast is constantly changing.
 There is even a law that states that this zone should be measured from the highest point of the tide 180 days after a major storm.
 The sea lives its own life and changes the coastline from year to year, and yet traditionally the best beaches of Vallarta are located in the northern part of the bay.